Meatfucker/metatron2/README.md

 ![metatron2](/assets/speakgenexample.png)

 * Speech, sound, and music generation via /speakgen
+* Voice cloning via /voiceclone - Thanks to gitmylo and his work here: https://github.com/gitmylo/bark-voice-cloning-HuBERT-quantizer
+* Users can upload up to a 30 second mp3 or wav file, and will get a voice file back.
+They can then supply that voice file themselves for speakgen gens, or put it in the model/voices directory so itll show up in the UI.
 * Can generate noises, emotions etc by enclosing word in []
 * Can generate music and singing by enclosing words in ♪
 * Using non-English words or characters will generally lead to that accent